-Leica Digilux 3 versus Olympus E-410
+Leica Digilux 3 vs Olympus E-410

 The Leica Digilux 3 and the Olympus E-410 are two digital cameras that were officially introduced, respectively, in September 2006 and March 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Olympus provides 10 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Olympus provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-410 is notably smaller (7 percent) than the Leica Digilux 3.
 Moreover, the E-410 is markedly lighter (28 percent) than the Digilux 3.
 In this context, it is worth noting that neither the Digilux 3 nor the E-410 are weather-sealed.